Our Team Of Providers

 Gay and George enjoy skiing, hiking, four-wheeling, and fishing with their “dog family”.
 In 2017 they bought a home on the Salmon River, making work at CAHC a reality.
 They have one adult son, James Miremont, who lives and works in Colorado.
 “The staff at CAHC are wonderful and the Challis community has been so welcoming!
 I am very happy to be here and look forward to developing this resource for Challis.”

-Marla Andrews, LPC
+Marla Andrews, LCPC

 Marla Andrews grew up in the Challis area and graduated from Challis High School.
 She attended the University of Idaho, majoring in Psychology, where she received a Bachelor of Science.
 In 2008 she received a Master of Counseling from Idaho State University.
 Since 2008 she has worked in the Idaho Falls school district with middle school and high school students as a school counselor.
 She has a passion for working with teens and supporting them as they navigate through adolescence.
 Marla and her husband Craig are excited to return to the Challis area to raise their two boys.
 The family loves to get outside and go hunting, fishing, and camping.